joomengine/jcb-documentation/074-How-to-add-Joomla-Custom-Fields.md

 After enabling Joomla Fields:

 1. **Compile** your component.
-2. **Install** it on your Joomla site using the JCB compiler’s installation process.
+2. **Install** it on your Joomla site using the JCB compiler's installation process.

 Once installed, navigate to your component in the Joomla back-end.
 For example: